ghassen202/ISI-Mini-CTF-Forensics-Writeups/README.md

 Having all of the information necessary let's assemble our flag : `Securinets{Task_Scheduler_149.100.50.25_4444}`

 # Final Thoughts :
-Hope you enjoyed this set of tasks,however after I completed the creation of this task i realized it wasn't very beginner friendly except for the first ones, you can always try to solve this at your own and ask if you need any help, it is a bit challenging for a first timer but it's definetly a beneficial skill to acquire in the journey of learning cybersecurity.
+Hope you enjoyed these set of challenges,however after I completed the creation of this series i realized it wasn't very beginner friendly except for the first ones, you can always try to solve this at your own and ask if you need any help, it is a bit challenging for a first timer but it's definetly worth it and it is a beneficial skill to acquire in the journey of learning cybersecurity.